Scarecrow1965/OLED_Byte_Array_Animations/README.md

 # OLED_Byte_Array_Animations

-Displaying byte Array animations on an SSD1306 OLED from an ESP32 chip
+This is a new repository for a small program displaying byte array animations installed on a ESP32 using a SSD1306 OLED Display.

+I am using PlatformIO.